papierkorp/blog/_posts/2024-07-17-markdow-to-pdf-sublimetext-wsl.md

 **PDF-Engine**

 Now we need an PDF-Engine, there are quite a few to choose from but the first one I found after googling was xelatex.
 Straight forward: `sudo apt-get install texlive-xetex`

+Take a look at the Pandoc Documentation regarding the [pdf-engine](https://pandoc.org/MANUAL.html#option--pdf-engine).

 **Sublime WSLBuild Plugin**